 According to The New York Times, Leeds contends that she encountered Trump on an airplane more than three decades ago, when she was a traveling businesswoman, and he lifted her armrest up and began to grab her without her consent.
 They did not know each other before this, says the Times.

 The Associated Press says, “A few hours later, the Palm Beach Post reported that a third woman (Mindy McGillivray) said Trump groped her rear end at his Mar-a-Lago resort.”

-5. Trump Has Brought Sexual Assault Allegations Against Former President Bill Clinton Into the Campaign
+5. Trump Brought Sexual Assault Allegations Against Former President Bill Clinton Into the Campaign After Women Accused Him

-Trump has made sexual assault allegations a centerpiece of his recent attacks against Hillary Clinton, as the news media has endlessly excoriated him for the Billy Bush tapes.
+Trump made sexual assault allegations a centerpiece of his recent attacks against Hillary Clinton after the Access Hollywood tape and accusations were made against hinm.

 Before the second presidential debate, he appeared in an extraordinary news conference with three women who have accused former President Bill Clinton of unwanted sexual contact or attempted sexual contact: Paula Jones, Juanita Broaddrick, and Kathleen Willey.
 Also at the table: Kathy Shelton, who was 12-years-old when Hillary Clinton, as a young lawyer, represented the man accused of sexually assaulting Shelton.

 Broaddrick accuses Hillary of trying to silence her in the wake of her allegations that Bill Clinton raped her in 1978 when he was the attorney general of Arkansas.
 Neither Broaddrick nor Willey reported their stories to authorities at the time but; as with Crooks (according to the Times), Broaddrick did tell others the account when it happened.